joyent/conch-api/docs/modules/Conch::Controller::ValidationPlan.md

 List all available Validation Plans.

-Response uses the ValidationPlans json schema.
+Response uses the LegacyValidationPlans json schema.

 ### find\_validation\_plan

-Chainable action that uses the `validation_plan_id_or_name` provided in the stash (usually via the request URL) to look up a validation\_plan, and stashes the result in `validation_plan`.
+Chainable action that uses the `legacy_validation_plan_id_or_name` provided in the stash (usually via the request URL) to look up a validation\_plan, and stashes the result in `legacy_validation_plan`.

 ### get

 Get the (active) Validation Plan specified by uuid or name.

-Response uses the ValidationPlan json schema.
+Response uses the LegacyValidationPlan json schema.

 ### get\_validations